wasi-shah/Docker-AKS/Ingress Service and Ingress Controller + AGIC/Custom Domain Routing/Readme.md

 > [!Note]
 > We are going to use MSI for providing necessary permissions here which is the latest and greatest in Azure as of today.
 >
-# Step 1: Install Cluster and AGIC using the previous lecture
+## Step 1: Install Cluster and AGIC using the previous lecture

-# Step 2: Create DNS Zones
+## Step 2: Create DNS Zones
 Here you will bring your domain to Azure.

 * Go to Service -> DNS Zones
-* Subscription: StackSimplify-Paid-Subscription (You need to have a paid subscription for this)
+* Subscription: Paid-Subscription (You need to have a paid subscription for this)
-* Resource Group: Domains
+* Resource Group: **Domains**
-* Name: kubeoncloud.com
+* Name: 123door.co.uk
 * Resource Group Location: UK South
 * Click on Review + Create

-# Step 3: Make a note of Azure Nameservers
+## Step 3: Make a note of Azure Nameservers
 Go to Services -> DNS Zones -> 123door.co.uk
 Make a note of Nameservers
 ```